Codecademy/docs/content/java/concepts/classes/classes.md

 ---
-Title: 'Classes'
+Title: "Classes"
-Description: 'A class is a blueprint or template for an object in Java.'
+Description: "A class is a blueprint or template for an object in Java."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Objects'
+  - "Objects"
-  - 'Data Types'
+  - "Data Types"
-  - 'Constructors'
+  - "Constructors"
-  - 'Methods'
+  - "Methods"
-  - 'OOP'
+  - "OOP"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 In Java, **classes** are blueprints or templates for objects in Java.
 They detail the general structure and data for an object including information such as properties, attributes, and method behavior.